chantibabusambangi/leetcode_hards/strings/kmp_problems/README.md

-#this are the some of easy(tagged hard) problems solved using plane kmp
+#these are the some of easy(tagged hard) problems solved using plane kmp